5 Reasons Why Narcissists Target Empaths – & How You Can Recover From a Narcissist

 #2.
-Coming Back To Reality
+Come Back To Reality

 If you used dissociation before as a default mode to detach yourself from feeling your painful emotions, you won’t be able to take control of your life again unless you connect with your true self and your emotions.